3.0 Port Elmsley Catchment: Riparian Conditions

 Dissolved oxygen conditions for the Tay River varied along the system for both warm and coolwater species (Figure 33).
 Certain sections in the lower reach were above the guideline to support coldwater biota.

-Figure 33 A bivariate assessment of dissolved oxygen concentration (mg/L) and saturation (%) in the Tay River in the Port Elmsley catchment
+Figure 33 A bivariate assessment of dissolved oxygen concentration (mg/L) and saturation (%) along the Tay River in the Port Elmsley catchment

 Specific conductivity (SPC) is a standardized measure of electrical conductance, collected at or corrected to a water temperature of 25⁰C.
 SPC is directly related to the concentration of ions in water, and is commonly influenced by the presence of dissolved salts, alkalis, chlorides, sulfides and carbonate compounds.
 The higher the concentration of these compounds, the higher the conductivity.
 Common sources of elevated conductivity include storm water, agricultural inputs and commercial/industrial effluents.